Quantum Computing

 Harness quantum mechanics for computation beyond classical limits

-Quantum computing harnesses the bizarre phenomena of quantum mechanics to perform computations impossible for classical computers.
-From cryptography-breaking algorithms to molecular simulation and optimization, quantum computers promise to revolutionize how we solve complex problems across science, finance, and technology.
+Quantum computing harnesses the phenomena of quantum mechanics to perform computations impractical for classical computers.
+From cryptography-breaking algorithms to molecular simulation and optimization, quantum computers promise to change how we solve hard problems across science, finance, and technology.
+This hub guides three audiences: the beginner wondering how qubits work, the developer ready to write quantum circuits, and the researcher pushing the boundaries of quantum algorithms.

 Table of contents